thiennp/frontend-mastery-hub/levels/178/README.md

-# Level 178: Domain-Driven Design (DDD)
+# Level 178: Data Architecture

 ## Overview
-This level focuses on domain-driven design (ddd) and provides comprehensive learning materials, examples, and projects.
+This level focuses on data architecture and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of domain-driven design (ddd)
+- Understand the core concepts of data architecture
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns